 “knowingly or intentionally sells, manufactures, delivers or brings into this State or who is knowingly or intentionally in actual or constructive possession of” controlled substances.

 Nevada’s legal definition of drug trafficking is very broad.
-It comprises any of the following acts done with large amounts of controlled substances.
+It comprises any act done with large amounts of controlled substances, such as:

 - Selling (NRS 453.321);